 It is important that you close your macerator discharge seacock prior to using the dockside discharge function.

 NOTE: Prior to using either method of discharging sewage:

-- De-energize the vacuum pump by depressing the push button/switch. - Depress the lever on the toilet to depleat the vacuum. - After completion of the discharge, energize the vacuum pump by returning the switch or button to its normal position.
+- De-energize the vacuum pump by depressing the push button/switch. - After completion of the discharge, energize the vacuum pump by returning the switch to its normal position.